welluh/welluh/README.md

 #### **Lamia Oy** (Helsinki, Finland)
 ##### **Frontend lead developer - 2015-Present**

-As a software developer at Lamia, I've worked with Node, Magento, Wordpress, Drupal and various other frameworks, building conventional web applications and microservices as well as fully headless progressive web applications with Vue+Nuxt, Rest and Graphql.
+I've been working with Node, Magento, Wordpress, Drupal and various other frameworks.
+Building ecommerce stores, microservices and conventional web apps as well as headless progressive web apps with Vue+Nuxt, Rest and Graphql.

 Strengths:
 *  Headless / decoupled architecture